NoNameAA/Movie_analysis/README.md

 Order of execution:
-  TA and prof do not need execute the file "process_data.py", because this is a help file which has no output.
-The purpose of the file is getting data from data source and doing help for other files.
+  TA and prof do not need to execute the file "process_data.py", because this is a help file which has no output.
+The purpose of the file is getting data from four data sources and doing help for other files.
 The other four files "compare_rating.py", "compare_audi_crit.py", "movie_predict.py" and "NLP_predict.py" are individual files, so there is no necessary execution order between them.